 You can make khichdi with or without chopped vegetables.
 I prefer it with.
 It’s up to you what combinations you want to try but I like potatoes and peas; cauliflower and carrot; cauliflower and peas; potato and courgette — or any mix you like.
 Just make sure you chop the vegetables finely enough (especially potato and carrot) to let them cook properly without turning to mush.
-Getting it perfect will probably be a matter of trial and error.
+Getting it right will probably be a matter of trial and error.
 Provided you don’t burn the bottom, this is a very hard recipe to ruin.

-- Heat a thick-based pan (that has a lid) and add 1 teaspoon of the “dahl whole spices” mixture (mustard seeds, fennel seeds, whole cumin seeds) and methi (fenugreek) seeds (optional), with 2 bay leaves, 4 cloves, and 2 green cardamom pods (optional), and fry over a medium heat until the mustard seeds pop.
+- Heat a thick-based pan (that has a lid) and add 1 teaspoon of the “dahl whole spices” mixture (mustard seeds, fennel seeds, whole cumin seeds) and methi (fenugreek) seeds (optional), with 2 bay leaves, 4 cloves, and 2 green cardamom pods (also optional), and fry over a medium heat until the mustard seeds pop.

 - Stir and add a finely chopped onion, a chopped green chilli, and around an inch of root ginger, finely chopped or grated.
 (If you don’t have ginger, it’s a shame but not the end of the world.)
 Fry over a low heat until the onion turns transparent, then add 1-2 sliced or chopped garlic cloves.

 - When the garlic is soft, add as much basmati rice as you think you’ll need for the number of people you’re cooking for, and slightly over half of the same volume of red lentils.
 Stir well and add water that’s two-and-a-half times the amount of rice you added.

 - Add half a vegetable stockpot, a little salt, a twist of black pepper, half a teaspoon of turmeric and (if you like it fairly spicy) a half teaspoon of Kashmiri chilli powder (depending on your heat requirements) — or a quarter a teaspoon of regular hot chilli powder.
 The extra chilli is optional.
 Stir the mixture gently and allow it to come to a boil.
 Cook for five minutes over a medium heat.